huulam2k01/simple_node/README.md

 # Overview

-This is a very simple, bare-bones NodeJS project created for you to use with Docker.
+This is a very simple, bare-bones NodeJS project created for you to use with Docker.....

 ## Local Setup